A visa is required to enter Nepal which can be issued at the Nepali embassy or Consulate or at the airport upon arrival.

 Foreigners who intend to visit Nepal must hold valid passport or any travel document equivalent to passport issued by the govt. for visiting foreign country prior to applying for the visa.
 No foreigner is entitled to enter into or stay in the Kingdom of Nepal without valid visa.
-Tourist entry visa can be obtained for the following duration from Nepalese embassy or consulate or other mission offices or immigration offices located on entry points in Nepal.
+Tourist entry visa can be obtained for the following duration from Nepali embassy or consulate or other mission offices or immigration offices located on entry points in Nepal.

 Tourist Visa can be extended by paying US $ 2 or equivalent Nepalese currency per day.
 Likewise, Multiple Entry facility can be obtained only for the extension period by additional US $ 20 and visa fee for the extended period.
-Similarly, tourists can renew their visa by paying Nepalese currency equivalent to US $ 3 on the regular visa extension fee.
+Similarly, tourists can renew their visa by paying Nepali currency equivalent to US $ 3 on the regular visa extension fee.

 A Transit visa can be obtained from the Airport Immigration Office for a period of 48 hours on presentation of confirmed air ticket.